sjtamme/nyc-age-populations/README.md

 For data wrangling, I used QGIS to filter the geojson to just NYC census tracts.
 I wrangled the data to create one CSV file that contains each year and each age group I want to map.
 I joined the files together using the GEOID attributes.

-Still to do:
-- get working dropdown menu
-- normalize data using land area